mithom/streamlabs_chatbot_hangman/README.txt

 * shown letters

 ### requested features (in no particular order):
+* remember used words so they don't come again
 * option to lock out on wrong (word) guess
 * option to add timer before which the next guess has to happen / the words need to be found
 * add picture of streamer as head of overlay